 Knowing the number of pages a prospect visited on your site can help you gauge their level of interest in your product.
-Lead intelligence can take it one step further and show you exactly which pages they’ve visited and how long they spent on that page, shedding light on what problems they need help solving.
+Lead intelligence can take it one step further and show you exactly which pages they’ve visited.
+And how long they spent on that page, shedding light on what problems they need help solving.

-Ideally, you also want lead intelligence software that can integrate with your email marketing platform to show you which emails a prospect opened, how long they spent reading the email, and if they clicked through on any links.
+Ideally, you also want lead intelligence software that can integrate with your email marketing platform.
+To show you which emails a prospect opened, how long they spent reading the email, and if they clicked through on any links.

 Does a prospect often return to your site?
 This can signal a greater level of interest in your product.
-Some lead intelligence software will alert you at the moment of a site revisit so that you can reach out while your at the top of a prospect’s mind.
+Some lead intelligence software will alert you at the moment of a site revisit.
+So that you can reach out while your at the top of a prospect’s mind.

 Knowing if a prospect prefers to communicate by email or phone is sometimes the difference between making or losing a sale.
 Some lead intelligence software can also clue you into their negotiation style, mannerisms, and questions that are most likely to prompt a desirable response.

 Now that you have all this lead intelligence, how do you make sense of it quickly enough to take action?
-A lead score takes all the data you’ve gathered on a prospect and turns it into a number that indicates the likelihood that they’ll buy.
+A lead score takes all the data you’ve gathered on a prospect and turns it into a number.
+This number indicates the likelihood that they’ll buy.
 There are formulas out there for calculating this yourself, but it can be a tedious process.
 Luckily, some lead intelligence software will make this calculation for you.

 There are several different types of lead intelligence tools available that can find and help you interpret the best data on your prospects.